ikyuchukov/Interview-simple-taste-task/README.md

         docker-compose up -d

+* Enter the PHP container (or use docker exec for the other commands)

+        docker exec -it taste-ilian-php bash
+    note: prefix is used to not have conflicts with other candidate's docker images

 * Install dependencies

-        docker exec -it taste-ilian-php composer install
+        composer install

-    note: prefix is used to not have conflicts with other candidate's docker images
+* Run migrations

+        bin/console doctrine:migrations:migrate